On the space of null geodesics of a spacetime: the compact case, Engel geometry and retrievability: Definitions and basic properties

 We work throughout the paper in the category of smooth manifolds.
 For a Lorentzian manifold $(M, g)$, a nonzero vector $v\in TM$ is said to be timelike, spacelike or null if $g(v,v)$ is, respectively, negative, positive or zero.
 A smooth curve $\gamma:I\to M$ is timelike, spacelike or null if its velocity vector $\dot{\gamma}$ is so everywhere.
 Likewise, we talk about timelike, spacelike and null submanifolds or vector fields.

 The set of null vectors on a Lorentzian manifold $M$ has the structure of a smooth bundle $\pi:C\to M$, whose fibres consist of two hemicones.
+We denote such a choice by $C^+$.
 A differentiable choice of one of such hemicones, when possible, makes $M$ time-oriented.
 Time-orientability is equivalent to the existence of a global timelike vector field $X\in\mathfrak{X}(M)$.

 \begin{Definition} A spacetime is a time-oriented connected Lorentzian manifold of dimension $\geq 3$. \end{Definition}

 \begin{Definition} The space of null geodesics $\mathcal{N}$ of a spacetime $(M,g)$ is